 Hardwood is a timeless classic when it comes to flooring.
 This sort of flooring also goes well with almost any sort of design.
-It creates a warm, inviting atmosphere and is easy to match to furniture.
+It creates a warm, inviting atmosphere and is easy to match furniture.
 Hardwood is easy to clean and maintain.
 You won’t have to worry about wood floors wearing out; they can be sanded and refinished many times.
-Wood floors are long-lasting and durable–in fact, in Europe, some wood floors from the Dark Ages are still around.
+Wood floors are long-lasting and durable–in fact, some wood floors from the Dark Ages are still around in Europe.
 Hardwood also comes in a variety of colors and finishes.

-If you have a large family or entertain often, you are going to want something durable that can handle heavy foot traffic.
+If you have a large family or entertain often, you will want something durable that can handle heavy foot traffic.
 Vinyl, laminate, and ceramic are perfect for this sort of lifestyle.
-Vinyl flooring requires almost no maintenance, so if you live a busy life this might be a practical choice.
-Laminate is also easy to maintain and stain-resistant.
+Vinyl flooring requires almost no maintenance, so this might be a practical choice if you live a busy life.
+Laminate flooring is also easy to maintain and stain-resistant.
 Keep in mind, a laminate can be installed over existing floors, so when moving into a new home, this might be an easy option to cover up existing flooring you don’t care for.
 Ceramic tiles are durable and come in a wide range of styles and colors.
-It is even possible to buy tile that looks like wood.
+It is even possible to buy a tile that looks like wood.
 Tile requires little maintenance and is easy to clean.

 Carpet is perhaps the most comfortable flooring.
 It creates a comfortable area to sit and play, which is perfect if you have small children.
-It also helps prevent slips and fall, so if an older person will live in the home, it is a safe option.
+It also helps prevent slips and falls, so if an older person will live in the home, it is a safe option.
 Additionally, carpet improves indoor air quality because it acts as a filter for trapping pollen and dust.
-Again, this makes it an attractive choice for those with small children or who have elderly family members living with them.
+Again, this makes it an attractive choice for small children or elderly family members living with them.
 Carpet also creates a sound barrier between floors, reducing sound, so if there will be many people living in the house, it could help make the environment a bit more peaceful.
-You can choose from a variety of sorts of colors, textures, and patterns, allowing you to make the perfect choice for any room in your new home.
+You can choose from various sorts of colors, textures, and patterns, allowing you to make the perfect choice for any room in your new home.

 Palmetto Carpet and Floor Coverings